Ohio Valley in Kentucky: The Ohio Valley in the Louisville Area

 The Ohio Valley changes dramatically around Louisville, as for the first time heading downstream there are no bluffs overlooking the river.
 The river itself gets much wider and shallower, from 4/10 of a mile wide to over 9/10 a mile wide at the canal entrance, then narrows to less than 3/10 of a mile downstream of the falls as it approaches the Falls of the Ohio, the only natural obstacle along the entire river.
 The falls were created by very hard coral rock, which the river hasn't been able to erode.
 The coral contains many visible fossils.

 The flood plain through this stretch is very wide and flat, extending 10 mi out on the Kentucky side and four miles (6 km) on the Indiana side, both east of the Muldraugh Escarpment.
 Also known as Muldraugh Hill, it divides the Bluegrass and Pennyroyal Plateau Regions in Kentucky, and the "karst plateau" in Indiana.
 The 400 ft tall hill is very visible in most parts of Louisville and provides a scenic backdrop for the city.

 From Muldraugh Hill to Owensboro

 At West Point, Kentucky the river crosses the Muldraugh escarpment and is now bounded on both sides by the largest bluffs along its entire length.
-The bluffs here range from 400–500 feet and in many places are almost vertical, although the flood plain is about twice as wide as in Northern Kentucky.
+The bluffs here range from 400 to 500 feet and in many places are almost vertical, although the flood plain is about twice as wide as in Northern Kentucky.
 The river here averages around 4/10 of a mile wide.